ibexa/documentation-developer/docs/guide/content_rendering.md

 ## The ViewController

 eZ Platform comes with a native controller to display your content, known as the **`ViewController`**.
-It is called each time you try to reach a Content item from its **Url Alias** (human-readable, translatable URI generated for any content based on URL patterns defined per Content Type).
+It is called each time you try to reach a Content item from its **URL alias** (human-readable, translatable URI generated for any content based on URL patterns defined per Content Type).
 It is able to render any content created in the admin interface or via the [Public API Guide](../api/public_php_api.md).

 It can also be called straight by its direct URI: